 The Infrastructure of Wellbeing: The new infrastructure package could be one of the nation's most consequential investments in equitable wellbeing — but only if we make it so.

-Behavioral Health Call Centers and 988 Implementation: A new NRI report highlights the experiences of 43 state Mental Health Agencies in working with state funded Behavioral Health Crisis Call Centers as they prepare for the implementation of 988—the three-digit-number for the National Suicide Prevention Lifeline that must be live by July 16, 2022.
+This report from the National Research Institute highlights the experiences of 43 state Mental Health Agencies in working with state funded Behavioral Health Crisis Call Centers as they prepare for the implementation of 988.

 Deflection and Pre-arrest Diversion to Prevent Opioid Overdose: Communities across the country have implemented deflection and pre-arrest diversion (DPAD) initiatives to link people who use drugs to evidence-based care and services instead of incarceration.